Advancing Indigenous Cultural Knowledge

 IHC Mission

-The IHC is an Indigenous-designed and Indigenous-led organization founded in 2016.
-We are dedicated to the advancement of cultural heritage priorities that are of importance to Métis, Inuit, and First Nations Peoples in Canada.
-Working with partners from across the country, we have developed the following definition of Indigenous heritage:
+The Indigenous Heritage Circle (IHC), founded in 2016, is dedicated to the advancement of cultural heritage priorities that are of importance to Métis, Inuit, and First Nations Peoples in Canada.

 Indigenous Heritage is complex and dynamic.
 Indigenous Heritage encompasses ideas, experiences, belongings, artistic expressions, practices, knowledge, and places that are valued because they are culturally meaningful and connected to shared memory.
 Indigenous Heritage cannot be separated from either Indigenous identity or Indigenous life.
 It can be inherited from ancestors or created by people today as a legacy for future generations.